-The national average hit an all-time high in 2017, ringing in at 19.5 months on average an individual had to wait for their social security hearing.
+The national average wait time hit an all-time high in 2017, ringing in at 19.5 months on average.
+This is how long an individual had to wait for their social security hearing.
 Sadly, this trend does not seem to be improving as President Trump’s proposed fiscal 2019 Social Security Administration (SSA) budget would cut staffing.
-The reduction in staff is projected to create even longer waiting periods as the amount of applications submitted each year increases and the system simply cannot handle the volume.
+The reduction in staff is projected to create even longer waiting periods as the number of applications submitted each year increases and the system simply cannot handle the volume.
 In general, the process of applying and receiving social security benefits is not fast and can take years to get through.

-What is the Average Wait Time for my Approval or Denial?
+What is the Average Wait Time for Approval or Denial?

-Can I Expedite my Claim for Social Security Benefits?
+Can a Claim for Social Security Benefits be Expedited?

 There is still a chance to expedite your claim even if your impairment is not defined as terminal or does not qualify under CAL.
 An individual may expedite their claim for social security benefits if they can demonstrate a dire need to do so.
 Your claim may be expedited if you can prove that you do not have the resources to get medicine, shelter, or food.
 If you believe you are facing a dire need to have your claim heard quickly, you should notify the SSA in writing immediately.
 The SSA will not automatically expedite every claim based on an individual’s financial hardship, therefore, you should supply the SSA with as much evidence as possible to verify the hardships you are facing.
 Evidence could be things like an eviction notice, expensive, but necessary, medical treatment or prescriptions you are unable to afford, shut-off notices from any utility company, or similar items.